Ho1yShif/FOB_LR_Public/README.md

 # FOB_LR_Public
-Independent Study Project: Classification of Fall Out Boy eras
+Independent Study Project: Classification of Fall Out Boy eras <br>
 Note: This repository is a work in progress

 ## Abstract